A-M2002/A-M2002/README.md

 - 👋 Hi, I’m @A-M2002
--  I’m interested in ...
 - 🌱 I’m currently learning ...
-- 👨‍💻 All of my projects are available at  GitHub
+- 👨‍💻 All of my projects are available at  @GitHub
 - 📫 How to reach me  malakaranal6@gmail.com
 - ⚡ Fun fact Sometimes I need to restart my brain to start again it with full efficiency!